-Before undergoing the power-down mode, software must write '1' to bit SELFEN in SDRMREF0 register.
-EBU of TC11IB will then:
+Before entering the power-down mode, software must write 1 to bit SELFEN in SDRMREF0 register.
+The EBU of TC11IB will then:

-- precharge all the banks, and - issue a self refresh command (see Table 14-24) to all SDRAM devices (regardless whether the device belongs to access type 0 or type 1).
+- · Precharge all the banks, and - Issue a self refresh command (see Table 14-25) to all SDRAM devices (regardless whether the device belongs to access type 0 or type 1).

-In completion of this command all SDRAM devices would ignore all inputs but CKE signal.
+On completion of this command, all SDRAM devices would ignore all inputs except the CKE signal.
 The read-only bit SELFRENST reflects the status of issuing this command.
 When the command is completed, power-down can be safely entered.
-The devices would perform low-current self refresh during the power down.
-When exiting from power-down and before doing any accesses to SDRAM, software must write '1' to bit SELFREX in SDRMREF0 registers.
-EBU of TC11IB will then assert the CKE signal for all the SDRAM devices to get out of the self-refresh mode.
+The devices would perform low-current self refresh during the power down mode.
+When exiting from power-down and before doing any accesses to SDRAM, software must write 1 to bit SELFREX in the SDRMREF0 registers.
+The EBU of TC11IB will then assert the CKE signal for all the SDRAM devices to exit the self-refresh mode.
 The read-only bit SELFREXST reflects the completion of this command, upon which an access to SDRAMs can be performed.